Tuesday, October 23, 2012

 When I learned your 'Phororhacus' model had been recycled for another project, I made it my goal to provide a replica for your shelves.
 And now with the support of those listed below, I am proud to present you my own recreation of your model.

-Kindest regards, Bruce Bowman
+Kindest regards, Bruce Bowman"

 See my name?
 I'm in almost the middle of the twenty-one signatures.